N1borg/PenteSH/README.md

 ## To-Do

 - Fix, on Exegol, `ATTACKER_IP` which changes only after the next prompt display when `INTERFACE` is modified, instead of updating immediately.

+## Possible ideas

 - Add `$TargetObject` ?
+- Multiple environment and possibility to switch between them